 TABLE OF CONTENTS

-The best conditions for growing marijuana can increase your yield and potency.
-There are a lot of intricacies of indoor marijuana growing, but the ambient temperature has to be the main focus of indoor cannabis.
-But, what is the best temperature for plants to grow in?
+Having the best conditions for growing marijuana can increase your yield and potency.
+There are a lot of intricacies of indoor marijuana growing, but the ambient temperature is one of the main focuses of indoor growing.
+So, what is the best temperature for plants to grow in?

-What is the perfect environment for growing plants and producing high-quality ganja?
+What is the perfect environment for growing plants and producing high-quality cannabis?
 When growing cannabis, temperature can be manipulated for optimal results.
-This guide will show you how temperature affects your cannabis and how you can control it!
+This guide will show you how temperature affects your cannabis and how you can control it.

 Optimal Temperature For Vegetative Cannabis